datacarpentry/sql-socialsci/_episodes/04-Missing data.md

 You can see from the extract of the SN7577_nulls file above that there are several '-1' values in the Q2 indicating the original data had no value, therefore interpreted as a NULL value for specific rows in Q2.

 This is very different from rows which have a value of 11 for column Q2 (3rd row from bottom).
 The value 11 means that the participant **refused** to provide an answer.
-The refusal may not tell you which party they are inclined to vote for, but it does convey some kind of information. **A NULL value tells you nothing**
+The refusal may not tell you which party they are inclined to vote for, but it does convey some kind of information. **A NULL value tells you nothing.**

 Different statistical packages like SPSS or Stata have their own way of representing NULL values such as -99 or -999.
 You need to be aware of how NULL values in your dataset are being represented.